5 Inexpensive and Useful Products RVers Need to Own

 This undoubtedly may be the reason why they do without, but once in awhile, it's nice to add an item that makes life on the road easier or more pleasant.

-When you’re on the road, small luxuries are highly valued, but they have to be conducive to holding up to road vibrations, and they should take up very little room.
+When you’re vacationing in an RV, small luxuries are highly valued.
+However, they have to be conducive to holding up to road vibrations, and they should take up very little room.

-We purchased two of them years ago and have enjoyed using them very much because they have made special occasions more elegant and fun, while at the same time relieving us of the worries of breakage.
+Friends gave us two of them years ago Since that time we have purchased a few more which we have enjoyed using very much because they have made special occasions more elegant and fun, while at the same time relieving us of the worries of breakage.

-These can be used for any type of cold beverage and are really fun to have.
-We especially enjoy using them when company stops by for dinner because they make the meal a bit more festive.
+These glasses can be used for any type of cold beverage and are really fun to have.
+We especially enjoy using them when company stops by for dinner because they make meals a bit more festive.

 No throwaways here!
 Ours have never cracked, chipped or broken, which says a lot for this particular brand of plastic wine glass.